Overview

 Our New Mexico Fire Lawyers Can Get You Compensation for Damages From the McBride Fire

-If you or a loved one have experienced a McBride Fire evacuation, property damage or loss, or any injury, hospitalization, wrongful death, psychological trauma, or other long-term health issue caused by these or other New Mexico wildfires, the expert fire attorneys at Singleton Schreiber have partnered with New Mexico law firms Payne & Jimenez and Rothstein Donatelli LLP to help victims of these New Mexico fires recover the fair and full compensation to move forward with their lives.
+If you or a loved one have experienced a McBride Fire evacuation, property damage or loss, or any injury, hospitalization, wrongful death, psychological trauma, or other long-term health issue caused by these or other New Mexico wildfires, the expert New Mexico fire attorneys at Singleton Schreiber have partnered with New Mexico law firms Payne & Jimenez and Rothstein Donatelli LLP to help victims of these New Mexico fires recover the fair and full compensation to move forward with their lives.

 Two Killed, Hundreds of Homes Burned after McBride Fire Sparked by Downed Power Lines and Strong Winds